 Times change and roads change.
-The time for nothing but a winding path was over.
-As this demand for better roads or advanced paths continued, there was a need for restrictions and guidelines.
+By the mid-1800s, the time for nothing but winding paths was over.
+As this demand for better roads or “advanced paths” continued, there was a need for restrictions and guidelines.
 A few of the first regulations were:

 As the need for roads continued, men were needed to build them.
 In 1850, a history book stated all able-bodied men between the ages of 16 and 45 who’d resided in the state 60 days and in the district one month were subject to work on the roads, and when called by the road overseer were obliged to pay $1 for each day he might attend, or $2 for each day he should attend and fail to work in earnest.
 The law also provided for making out new roads and altering old ones for the formation of road districts.